-As a music producer, oftentimes bands will send me their MP3 demos and I'll need to either help them transcribe their songs or maybe provide them with creative ideas.
-Here are a few tools I use.
+As a music producer, oftentimes bands will send me their MP3 demos and I'll need to either help them transcribe the music or provide compositional suggestions.
+Here are a few of my favorite tools

 Transposing Guitar to Piano